dezyne/community/substatemachine_Dezyne2_5_x/README.md

 In the corresponding DZN file the SSM state variable (with values 'a', 'b') is reused between the two SSMs since they are not active in parallel.

 ![](images/ssm.png)
-An UML like diagram would look like this
+An UML like diagram would look like this.
+Notice that the Reflector port is only an implementation detail and not relevant in the design of the state machine hierarchy.